isomerpages/mse/pages/mse50contest.md

  <h1>How to Participate</h1>

 Submit your stories/photos on MSE’s <a href="http://www.facebook.com/msesingapore">Facebook</a> or <a href="http://www.instagram.com/msesingapore">Instagram</a> page by commenting under any of our contest posts which are pinned to the top of the page.
-In your comment, please include the hashtag #50YearsOfSustainability and tag two friends.
+In your comment, please include the hashtag <strong>#50YearsOfSustainability</strong> and tag two friends.

-For submisions via Tiktok, please include the hashtag #50YearsOfSustainability in your video.
+For submisions via Tiktok, please include the hashtag <strong>#50YearsOfSustainability</strong> in your video.

 <h1>Prizes</h1>
 30 participants who provide the most detailed and interesting stories will be selected as winners, and will receive a limited edition MSE50 stamp set and Good Morning meme shirt each.
-(12 winners will be choosen from Facebook and Instagram entries and 6 from Tiktok entries.)
+(12 winners will each be choosen from Facebook and Instagram entries and 6 from Tiktok entries.)
 <img src="/images/mse50/c4.jpg" alt="prizes">

 <h1>Terms and Conditions</h1>

-<a href="/images/mse50/msetnc.pdf">Read the fine print here </a>
+<a href="/images/mse50/msetnc.pdf">Read the fine print here.</a>

 <p><em>Photo Credits: National Archives of Singapore</em></p>